-There are three factors that affecting an exposure; shutter speed, aperture and ISO, and we use all of these differently at night.
+There are three factors that affect an exposure.
+These are shutter speed, aperture and ISO, and we use all of these differently at night.

-The first thing to do is take your camera out of auto mode and set it to manual, where you’ll have full control over all of these settings.
+The first thing to do is take your camera out of auto mode and set it to manual.
+This way, you’ll have full control over all of these settings.

-Low light conditions mean you’ll need to change your settings accordingly: widen your aperture, slow your shutter speed and/or raise your ISO.
+Low light conditions mean you’ll need to change your settings accordingly.
+You may have to widen your aperture, slow your shutter speed and/or raise your ISO.

-When I first find a scene that I want to capture, I raise the shutter speed and take a photo of about 1 second to see roughly what it looks like with a little bit more light.
+When I first find a scene that I want to capture, I raise the shutter speed and take a photo of about 1 second.
+I do this to see roughly what it looks like with a little bit more light.

-I then lower the ISO back down, as low as I can to make sure that I don’t end up with a grainy photo, and use the extended shutter speed to capture the photo, demonstrated in the image below shot at ISO 100, for 30 seconds at f/4.
+I then lower the ISO back down, as low as I can, to make sure that I don’t end up with a grainy photo.
+And I use the extended shutter speed to capture the photo, demonstrated in the image below shot at ISO 100, for 30 seconds at f/4.